jfjallid/go-secdump/README.md

       --verbose             Enable verbose logging
   -o, --output              Filename for writing results (default is stdout).
 Will append to file if it exists.
   -v, --version             Show version

 ```

 ## Changing DACLs
+Now only as an optional feature enabled with `--modify-dacl`,
 go-secdump will automatically try to modify and then restore the DACLs of the
 required registry keys.
 However, if something goes wrong during the restoration
 part such as a network disconnect or other interrupt, the remote registry will